An Operational Framework for Nonclassicality in Quantum Communication Networks: Results

 \subsubsection{Multipoint Network Nonclassicality Witnesses}

-In general, the enumeration of deterministic behaviors for the classical network polytope is difficult due to the number of independent devices.
-Given the memory constraints of a typical laptop computer, we are only able to calculate the full set of vertices $\Vbb^{\Net}$ in the simplest nontrivial case where $|\Xmc_1|=|\Xmc_2|=|\Ymc_1|=|\Ymc_2|=3$ for each of the networks in Fig.~\ref{fig:multipoint_network_dags}.
+For multipoint networks, it is difficult to enumerate the set of vertices $\Vbb^{\Net}$ of the classical network polytope due to the large number of independent devices and the associated exponential growth in the dimension of the network behavior.
+Given the memory constraints of a typical laptop computer, we are able to enumerate $\Vbb^{\Net}$ in the simplest nontrivial case where $|\Xmc_1|=|\Xmc_2|=|\Ymc_1|=|\Ymc_2|=3$ for each of the networks in Fig.~\ref{fig:multipoint_network_dags}.
 Using this set of vertices, we obtain both simulation games and facet inequalities.

-A simulation game $(\gamma, \Vbf)$ can be obtained from any deterministic behavior that is excluded from the classical network polytope such that $\Vbf \notin \Cbb^{\Net}$.
+Recall that a simulation game $(\gamma, \Vbf)$ can be obtained from any deterministic behavior that is excluded from the classical network polytope such that $\Vbf \notin \Cbb^{\Net}$.
 These simulation games can be obtained from simple logical and arithmetic operations where a complete list is provided in Table~\ref{table:games_for_multipoint_communication_networks}.
 To derive a selection of facet inequalities, we use the linear program in Eq.~\eqref{eq:facet_linear_program}.
 For each network DAG and deterministic test behavior in Table~\ref{table:games_for_multipoint_communication_networks}, we obtain a nonclassicality witness and verify it to be a facet inequality $(\gamma, \Fbf)$ of the $\Cbb^{\Net}$ polytope.
 Note that each computed facet inequality is unique to the network although the same deterministic test behaviors are the considered across all networks.
 To avoid confusion, we use $\Fbf$ to denote facet inequalities and $\Vbf$ to denote simulation games where the superscript labels from Table~\ref{table:games_for_multipoint_communication_networks} are used in both cases.
 In Appendix~\ref{section:multipoint_facet_inequalities}, we present the facet inequalities obtained for each of the considered multipoint communication networks.